hookahtagen/PolyVigenere/README.md

 ## Example:<br>

-The following >>example<< shows the program being used to encrypt the message "therussiansarecoming" using the key "abcdefg". <br><br>
+The following **example** shows the program being used to encipher the message "therussiansarecoming" using the key "abcdefg". <br><br>
 <sup>
     <hr>
 </sup>